Chart Color Schemes

 Middle Park features high concentrations of lone person households, with a higher-than-average median household size

-Family households make up 67.6% of all households, including 30.9% couples with children, 27.9% couples without children, and 7.9% single parent families.
-Non-family households constitute the remaining 32.4%, with lone person households at 30.3% and group households comprising 2.3%.
-The median household size is 2.3 people, which is larger than the Greater Melbourne average of 1.9.
+Family households are prevalent, accounting for 67.6% of all households.
+They consist of 30.9% couples with children, 27.9% couples without children, and 7.9% single parent families.
+Non-family households comprise the remaining 32.4%, with lone person households at 30.3% and group households making up 2.3%.
+The median household size is 2.3 people, larger than the Greater Melbourne average of 1.9.

 Frequently Asked Questions - Households